-Non-Degree Seeking Students Students wishing to attend Ozarks as non-degree seeking students must submit an application to the University and will be required to provide official transcripts from all previous institutions attended.
+Non-Degree Seeking Students

+Students wishing to attend Ozarks as non degree seeking students must submit an application to the University.
 These students may be attending Ozarks through an exchange program, to prepare for transfer to another institution, or for personal enrichment.
 In most cases these students will be part time but can be approved for full time status by the admissions office.
+Students wishing to attend in full time status will be required to provide official transcripts from all previous institutions attended.

 Students that have been admitted as non-degree and wish to change to degree seeking must re-apply for admissions.